plone/plone.app.caching/README.txt

 list to view its description.

 * **Strong caching** (``plone.app.caching.strongCaching``)
-      Cache in proxies and browser (default 24 hours).
+      Cache in browser and proxy (default: 24 hours).
 Caution: Only use for stable resources that never change without changing their URL, or resources for which temporary staleness is not critical.